What is whistleblowing?

-Whistleblowing is about helping people to raise legitimate concerns or worries about the council’s activities and practices.
+Whistleblowing is about helping you to raise legitimate concerns or worries about the council’s activities and practices.

-Walsall Council is committed to the highest standard of openness, accountability and integrity, and has adopted this procedure to make it possible for anyone working for the council, including its contractors and suppliers, who have serious concerns about the council’s activities and practices, to come forward and voice those concerns.
+Walsall Council is committed to the highest standard of openness, accountability and integrity.
+We have adopted this procedure to make it possible for anyone working for the council, including its contractors and suppliers, who have serious concerns about our activities and practices, to come forward and voice those concerns.

 Such concerns may include improper conduct, malpractice, fraud, corruption or abuse within the council or in relation to service users.
 All reported issues will be taken seriously and treated on a confidential basis.

-Local residents and service users already have a number of ways of raising concerns with the council, such as contacting their local councillor or using our complaints procedures.
-However, if a resident or service user were to have concerns about improper conduct, malpractice or fraud within the council, the council would encourage them to raise those concerns with the council’s internal audit service.
+If you're a local resident or service user, there are a number of ways you can raise a concern with us.
+This includes contacting your local councillor or using our complaints procedures.
+If you have concerns about improper conduct, malpractice or fraud within the council, we encourage you to raise those concerns with our internal audit service.

 Full details of points of contact, both within the council and external to it, are included within the procedure.

 Children's Services and Social Care and Inclusion issues

 Our social care services have built on the corporate procedure in respect of its need to be especially vigilant in protecting the interests of vulnerable clients.
 We operate a statutory complaints procedure for all complaints relating to service users.